 The serial console is an ASCII output to the server's serial port (FreeNAS is configured to use uart2 at 0x3e8, uart0 is also available at 0x3f8 but is not in use, the server doesn't have a third serial port that could account for uart1. uart2 is being remotely monitored using the IPMI serial redirection functionality, which is piping it into an SSH session established with the BMC).
 FreeBSD identifies this console as ttyu2, as expected for uart2.

-#4 Updated by Erin Clark almost 2 years ago
+#4 Updated by Erin Clark over 2 years ago